rcabralc/rcabralc-colorscheme.vim/README.md

 ## Terminal colors

-This color scheme was firstly built for the GUI version.
+This color scheme was primarily built for the GUI version.
 For terminals which can render 256 colors, the color scheme colors are approximated to the closest terminal color available (Xterm palette is assumed).
 If this approximation is good enough for you (just test it in a `xterm-256color`-compatible terminal and see), you don't need to configure anything else.
-Just be sure to `set t_Co=256` in your `.vimrc`/`init.vim`.
+Just be sure to `set t_Co=256` in your `vimrc`/`init.vim`.

 However, for more fidelity to the GUI version, customize your default terminal colors as the following: